Direct photon production with effective field theory: Cross-checks

 The function $H_{q g} (p_T, v, \mu)$ is related to $H_{\qq} (p_T, v, \mu)$ by crossing.
 Its anomalous dimension can be obtained from the above equation by replacing $v^{2 C_F}\to v^{2 C_A}$.

 Putting everything together, RG invariance requires

+The factor of $\alpha_s(\mu)$ is part of $\widetilde\sigma_{\qq}(v)$ and its scale-dependence cancels against the $\beta(\alpha_s)$-term in (\ref{hardrg}).
 This equation imposes several constraints on the terms proportional to the universal cusp anomalous dimension $\gamma_{\mathrm cusp}$, since the $\mu$, $p_T$, $E_J$, ${\red n_{ij}}$ and $v$-dependence must all vanish.
 Using the above equations and the relationship between ${\red n_{ij}}$, $E_J$ and $p_T$ in Eq.~\eqref{nijeq}, we find that these constraints all hold.
 For the non-cusp pieces of the anomalous dimension, Eq.~\eqref{eq:RGinv} implies

 The corresponding relation in the Compton channel reads

 We have calculated all these anomalous dimensions to order $\alpha_s$, verifying these relations.

 Another way to check RG invariance is order-by-order in $\alpha_s$ (cf. Ref. \cite{Schwartz:2007ib} for a similar example).
 First by expanding the resummed hard, jet and soft functions, from Eqs.~(\ref{hev}), (\ref{eq:RGjet}), and (\ref{eq:RGsoft}) it is easy to check that the matching scales $\mu_h, \mu_j$ and $\mu_s$ cancel between the fixed order expansions, such as $H(p_T,v,\mu_h)$ and the evolution kernels, such as the $\exp(S(\mu_h,\mu))$ factors in Eq.~(\ref{hev}).
 To combine the ingredients together to check the overall $\mu$ dependence at order $\alpha_s$, we would also need a perturbative expression for the PDFs, which is impossible since they are non-perturbative.
 However, since RG invariance should hold with any PDFs, a simple trick is to use toy-model PDFs with a convenient form.
 For example, we can define the quark PDF so that $f_{q/N} (\x, \mu_0) = \delta (1 - \x)$ to all orders at the scale $\mu_0$.
 Then, to order $\alpha_s$, this PDF at the scale $\mu$ is